 Given the importance of this Initiative, the Law Society has a series of articles that outline the progress of this work through the Future of Legal Services Committee:

-Please share this information to any legal service provider who may be impacted by these changes.
-Through this ongoing process, we look forward to working with alternative legal service providers, the public, and other stakeholders in developing a flexible regulatory structure that promotes access to justice while minimizing risk.
+The goal of this Initiative is to enhance access to legal services and the Law Society is working with the Ministry of Justice, alternative legal service providers, the public, lawyers, and other legal stakeholders in developing a flexible regulatory structure that strengthens access to justice while minimizing risk for the public.